agengemb31/get_next_line/README.md

 Prototype: `char *get_next_line(int fd);`
 - fd, the file descriptor to read from.
-- correct behavior, return read_line else NULL
+- Correct behavior, return read_line.
+- If there is nothing else to read, or an error occurred, return NULL.